Degree theory for 4-dimensional asymptotically conical gradient expanding solitons: Introduction

 \begin{Question} Is there an example of two non-isometric gradient expanding solitons with non-negative scalar curvature, defined on the same orbifold $\Int X$, that are asymptotic to the same conical metric $\gamma \in \CONEgeq^\infty(\partial X)$? \end{Question}

+If we do not require that both expanding solitons are defined on the same orbifold, then Question~\ref{Q_non_unique} has a positive answer: the flat cone $\mathbb{C}^2/\mathbb{Z}_k$ for $k\geq 3$ is the asymptotic cone of both a smooth expanding soliton on a resolution of $\mathbb{C}^2/\mathbb{Z}_k$ by \cite{Conlon_Deruelle_Sun_2019}, and also the asymptotic cone of the flat orbifold expanding soliton on $\mathbb{C}^2/\mathbb{Z}_k$ itself.

-An example for Question~\ref{Q_non_unique} for which $\gamma$ is also the asymptotic cone of a gradient \emph{shrinking} soliton would allow us to show, as in \cite{Angenent_Knopf_2022} for dimensions $5$ and higher, that the resolution of conical singularities in 4-dimensional Ricci flows may not be unique.
-This would imply that an analogous version of the uniqueness theorem from \cite{Bamler_Kleiner_uniqueness} may be false in dimension 4.
+Question~\ref{Q_non_unique} also has a positive answer in dimensions 5 and higher due to examples of \cite{Angenent_Knopf_2022}, in which the asymptotic cone of a gradient \emph{shrinking} soliton can be resolved both by expanding solitons on different smooth manifolds as well as non-isometric expanding solitons on the same smooth manifold.
+If there are also examples for Question~\ref{Q_non_unique} in dimension 4, this would show that the resolution of conical singularities in 4-dimensional Ricci flows may not be unique, and suggest that an analogous version of the uniqueness theorem from \cite{Bamler_Kleiner_uniqueness} may be false in dimension 4.

 Third, the role of the non-negative scalar curvature condition in our theory seems to be nebulous.
 In fact, this condition is only used once in this paper: in the proof of the properness of the restricted projection map \eqref{eq_intro_Pi_restr} (see Lemma~\ref{Lem_nu_cone_exp} and Remark~\ref{Rmk_scal_bound_necessary}).
 An alternative argument may allow us to remove the scalar curvature condition and affirmatively answer the following question.